uxchar/cryptoswitch/README.md

 Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program (**App can continue to do numerous conversions until user types "no" at the app start or at the end of the last conversion**)

-Read data from an external file, such as text, JSON, CSV, etc and use that data in your application(**CoinMarketCap API JSON file is pulled and data is extracted for conversions .**)

 Connect to an external/3rd party API and read data into your app (**App is connected to the CoinMarketCap API for up-to-date data on cryptocurrency values and the data is used for conversions**)

 Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) (**App converts from USD to cryptocurrency or vice versa then displays it.**)